sufyan20/interviews-challenges/Front-End-ReactJS.md

 ## How to submit?

-Fork this repo and create a pull request once you feel the code is ready, deploying on Vercel.com is plus.
+Fork this repo and create a pull request once you feel the code is ready, deploying on Vercel.com or any similar services.